hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 For a given chaincode, the FPC Lite currently supports only a single active implementation.
 Most importantly, the version field of the chaincode definition precisely identifies the chaincode's binary executable.

-- Multiple key/value pairs and composite keys as well as secure access to MSP identities via `getCreator` will be supported once below [Roll-back Protection Extension](#rollback-protection-extension) is added.
+- Multiple key/value pairs and composite keys as well as secure access to MSP identities via `getCreator` will be supported once below [Rollback-Protection Extension](#rollback-protection-extension) is added.
 - Arbitrary endorsement policies
 - State-based endorsement
 - Chaincode-to-chaincode invocations (cc2cc)